Josh Elliott (politician): Career

 On July 8, 2025, Elliott filed to run for Governor of Connecticut in 2026, after having "predicted that Gov. Ned Lamont would not go unchallenged for the Democratic nomination if he runs."
 He formally announced his candidacy on July 14.

+In May 2026, Elliott won 25% of the vote for governor at the Connecticut Democratic Convention, forcing a primary despite Lamont receiving the party's endorsement.
+The vote was described as a "major upset."
+Elliott lost the primary to Lamont in August later that year.